 At ATTO (June/July 2019) to learn about AFM under extreme conditions,

-At ETH, (Early 2020) to get trained on Scanning Gate Microscopy and Electric Force Microscopy at very low temperature
+At ETH, (Fall 2020) to get trained on Scanning Gate Microscopy and Electric Force Microscopy at very low temperature

 Adjustable magnetism of a quantum dot coupled to a superconductor